bitbull-team/magento-module-category-layered/readme.md

 Support
 -------
-If you have any issues with this extension you can send an email to Nadia Sala <nadia.sala@bitbull.it>
+If you have any issue with this extension you can [open an issue on GitHub](https://github.com/bitbull-team/magento-module-category-layered/issues)

 Contribution
 ------------
 Any contributions are highly appreciated.
-Ideas or code fixex can be discussed via email to Nadia Sala <nadia.sala@bitbull.it>
+Ideas or code improvements can be discussed opening a [pull request on GitHub](https://help.github.com/articles/using-pull-requests)

 Developer
 ---------